Receiving parent information

 - If you have lost your job

-- If you are temporarily receiving no income while you are self-isolating during the outbreak of COVID-19
+- If you are temporarily receiving no income while you are self-isolating during the outbreak of coronavirus

-- If you are temporarily receiving statutory sick pay during the outbreak of COVID-19
+- If you are temporarily receiving statutory sick pay during the outbreak of coronavirus

 - If child maintenance should no longer be paid because of a change in circumstances